There are three ways to grow dahlias: from tubers, rooted cuttings or seed.

 Growing dahlias in pots

 Grow potted dahlias in a warm, sunny and sheltered spot, protected from strong winds.
-Water regularly and feed with a phosphate-rich liquid fertilizer once a week.
+Water regularly and feed with a phosphate-rich liquid fertiliser once a week.

 Use free-draining, peat-free compost and plant the tubers about halfway down, so that the buds on the tuber shafts are only lightly covered with soil.
 Water well.
 Pinch out the shoots when they're around 10cm long, to encourage bushy growth.

-In winter, potted dahlias can simply be moved to a frost-free spot, such as an unheated greenhouse.
+Dahlias will come back every year, but if you live in a cold area, in winter you may need to move pots indoor.
+Simply move them to a frost-free spot, such as an unheated greenhouse.
+For dahlias growing in the ground, you will need to dig up tubers and store them under cover.
 Then, in spring, remove as much compost from above and around the tubers as you can, and replace with fresh compost.
 This will give the tubers a fresh burst of nutrients necessary for the best possible display.

 Where to buy dahlias online: